JacekRoszak/HelpDeskApp/README.md

-Helpdesk app made for showing my programming skills to potential emplayers.
-This is a bussiness app for managing service requests.
-Basiclly it give users a way to request a service from a technicians.
+HelpDeskApp is a bussiness app for managing service requests.
+Basiclly it gives users a way to request a service from a technicians.
 They make a request that technicians see in a list.
-Technicians can assign themselves to this request, change its status and write a raport.
+Technicians can take this request, change its status and write a raport.
+One request can be processed by many technicians.
+Any of them can edit the raport and add something to it.
+Technician see only those requests that are sent to his department.
 User will be informed about every action happening in his request by email.
+User can enable the 2FA in a Profile page.
+It uses Google Authenticaton.

+Tech stock:
-App uses Ruby 3.0.0
+Ruby 3.0.0 and Rails 6.1.4.
+Rspec with capybara and guard for BDD.
+Jquery and jquery-ui for animations.
+Bootstrap for styling.
+Admin panel made with ActiveAdmin on ArcticAdmin theme - only for admin users.
+Cancancan for managing authorizations.
+Devise with two factor for Users.
+Hotwire and stimulus for broadcasting requests.
+Redis and Sidekiq for background jobs.
+I used albo Sengrida and Slim.